marcg438/twitch-and-toot/README.md

 - ChiefGyk3D is the author of Twitch-and-toot
 - [ChiefGyk3D's Mastodon Account](https://social.chiefgyk3d.com/@chiefgyk3d)
+- Reviewed by Marc Gauthier [marcgauthier0.bsky.social]
-- ChatGPT, an AI developed by OpenAI, helped build about 80% of the Python version of Twitch-and-toot.
+- ChatGPT, an AI developed by OpenAI, helped build and reorganize the project.